keweili/feappv/README.md

 2. At the top select "Release" build (as opposed to Debug)

-3. Right-click the project name (feap) in the "Solution Explorer" window on the right and select Add ->  Existing Item...
+3. Right-click the project name (feappv) in the "Solution Explorer" window on the right and select Add ->  Existing Item...
     a.
 Set the file format to show "All Files (*.*)" in the window if needed
     b.
 Add “feappv.f” from the "main" subdirectory of FEAP package, e.g. <br /> `C:\users\***\feappv41\main`